react-native-maps/react-native-maps/docs/installation.md

 ### Google Play Services conflicting issues with other modules

-In case you have multiple modules using Google Play Services such as `react-native-onesignal`, Make sure to exclude all the Google Play Services dependencies from the modules and import all the Google Play Services dependencies for all the modules in the project-wide `build.gradle` file like the following example:
+In case you have multiple modules using the same Google Play Services dependencies (such as `react-native-onesignal`), you can exclude the conflicting dependencies from the modules and import the Google Play Services dependencies in the project-wide `build.gradle` file like the following example:

 ```groovy
   implementation(project(':react-native-onesignal')){